hajar-kaddouri/hajar-kaddouri/README.md

 ## Hi, I'm Hajar 👋

-I'm a Data Scientist and second-year Computer Science student, excited to explore more in Data Engineering!
+I'm a Data Scientist and third year Computer Science student, excited to explore more in Data Engineering!
 Currently,I work as data science freelancer where I build scalable data pipelines for database ingestion, ensuring data integrity and accuracy along the way. 🚀

 📚 Currently Learning: C++ and Prolog